 Listing management is another time consuming and challenging task.
 A good CRM solution for real estate business should be able to help with that and more.

-Most of the agencies get their listings from multiple sources, like own clients and MLS systems.
+Most of the agencies get their listings from multiple sources, like their own clients and MLS systems.
 Moreover, many agencies use several MLS systems at once.
 All of this data is very heterogeneous, so it is hard to consolidate and maintain.
 Your CRM can become a home for this kind of data.
 Finally, you will have all of your listings in one place, with automated updates and robust search.

 Another great benefit of having both lead and property databases in one system is that it enables automatic buyer/property matching.
 In other words, you can set your system to match buyers with listings according to pre-set rules.
 This will save you and your client time, that you would otherwise have to spend searching for a perfect listing.